LATEST UPDATE - We have refreshed the look and improved the flow of our digital platforms. More Details

 Cost Recovery Fee: The Kilograms in excess/under collected will be calculated according to Airlink excess baggage policy and charged accordingly plus the Admin Fee of R390.00 plus VAT.

-Scope of Audit: Agent must remember that in the event of a refund the commission portion returned to the airline, VAT will be applicable.
+Scope of Audit: The agent must remember that in the event of a refund the commission portion must be returned to the airline.
+Domestic journeys Vat will be applicable on commission returned.

 Outcome: A Debit memo will be raised to the Booking/ Ticketing agent.